AGCTLabs/ospi-controller/README.md

   - A REST Interface for your Raspberry pi based irrigation system
   - A Easy to use Web controller interface to control the irrigation system

+Using the reset interface you can build your own custom UI.
+REST Interface allows you to add, modify,delete and list zones.
+More importantly it provides control operations to open and shut the irrigation valves.

 #### Prerequisite
   - [Raspberry Pi](http://raspberrypi.org)